 Successful real estate investors have a mindset that gives them the ability to negotiate a deal that makes business sense.
 Most real estate transactions between consumers are a very emotional deal.
 However, the probate process is very different, mixing a very emotional time in a family’s life with a very business-like probate court system.
-Here are three keys to a successful probate investing mindset in IN.
+Here are three keys to a successful probate investing mindset in Indiana, Arkansas, California.

 Set Realistic Expectations